 Subscribers receive two monthly stock recommendations, but you must have a long-term investing strategy.
 The stocks are meant to buy and hold.
 Therefore, the newsletter focuses not only on stock picks but also on your investing mindset.

-You’ll receive weekly newsletters with stock recommendations every two weeks, and the weeks in between help mold your investment mindset.
+You’ll receive immediate access to the founder’s stock recommendations and weekly newsletters with stock recommendations every two weeks, and the weeks in between help mold your investment mindset.

 Zacks Premium Investment Research offers access to tools and research that help everyday investors make expert decisions.
 Within the service, you’ll receive:

 - Advanced stock screeners – Customize your stock screener to find the stocks that meet your specific criteria.